Queen Jeonghui

-Queen Jeonghui (8 December 1418 – 6 May 1483 (Note: In lunar calendar, the Queen was born on 11 November 1418 and died on 30 March 1483)), of the Papyeong Yun clan, was a posthumous name bestowed on the wife and queen of Yi Yu, King Sejo.
-She was Queen of Joseon from 1455 until her husband's death in 1468, after which she was honoured as Queen Dowager Jaseong during the reign of her son, Yi Hwang, King Yejong, She was later honoured as Grand Queen Dowager Jaseong during the reign of her grandson, Yi Hyeol, King Seongjong.
+Queen Jeonghui (25 December 1418 – 15 May 1483), of the Papyeong Yun clan, was the wife of King Sejo, the seventh monarch of Joseon, and the mother of Crown Prince Uigyeong and King Yejong.
+She was queen of Joseon from 1455 until her husband's death in 1468.
+She was then styled as Queen Dowager Jaseong during the reign of her son, King Yejong, and as Grand Queen Dowager Jaseong during the reign of her grandson, King Seongjong.